 In terms of career or financial decisions, now is not the time to be safe or stay in your comfort zone.
 Feel free to take the risks; only then will you see progress and reward.

-The Hierophant in the Outcome Position
+The Hierophant as an Outcome

 As an outcome, the Hierophant represents a new direction or a levelling up of a current situation.
 It talks of a lesson having been learned and clear spiritual and mental growth.
 Often, it signals to have faith that whatever situation you are caught in, and that afterward, all parties would ultimately grow to be wiser.